JustZion/Python-eel-GUI-example-list_my_files-/README.md

 Actually this is the first repo that i'll be creating and uploading, am looking to use the python eel gui for more complex tasks, as i love the ability for me to easily use HTML/CSS/BOOTSTRAP to suit my needs

-PYTHON IS FUN, THANKS TO CHRIS KNOTT FOR CREATING THIS SIMPLE MODULE
+PYTHON IS FUN, A BIG THANKS TO CHRIS KNOTT FOR CREATING THIS SIMPLE MODULE